Log in to create free customized alerts based on your prefernces

-Individuals, foreign entities, and sole proprietorship organizations are not eligible to compete for, or receive, awards made under this announcement.
-Faith-based organizations may apply like any other organization.
-Applicants must meet the current General Statutory and Regulatory Eligibility Requirements as a threshold requirement for all HUD funding.
+Individuals, foreign entities, and sole proprietorship organizations are not eligible to compete for or receive awards.
+Faith‑based organizations may apply on the same basis as any other organization.
+All applicants must meet current HUD General Statutory and Regulatory Eligibility Requirements, and failure to do so will result in disqualification.

 Analyze this opportunity instantly